dems9f61/yourcompany/README.md

     3. Full name (first and last name)
     4. Birthday (format yyyy-MM-dd)
     5. Employee's department
-3. Get a specific employee by its uuid (response in JSON Object format)
+3. Get a specific employee by its id (response in JSON Object format)
 4. Get a specific department by its id (response in JSON Object format)
 5. Get all departments (response in array or page of JSON Object format)
 6. Get all employees  (response in array or page of JSON Object format)